Justin Sandercoe: Live performances

 Between 2000 and 2005 he played over 1000 shows with The Counterfeit Stones—a Rolling Stones tribute band—including supporting Bryan Adams at the Amsterdam Arena in Amsterdam, a sold out Albert Hall show, The Shepherds Bush Empire and numerous television and radio appearances.

 Magazines

 Sandercoe has been featured and written for Guitar Techniques magazine, and his popular column Food For Thought has been running since 2015.
-He also penned the Led Zeppelin cover feature (issue GT108) and the Tasty Chord column.
+He also wrote the Led Zeppelin cover feature (issue GT108) and the Tasty Chord column.
 He has also been featured in Total Guitar and in Guitar magazine, with The Counterfeit Stones.
 He has been published in Guitar Tutor, the magazine of the Registry Of Guitar Tutors, and has instructed masterclasses about teaching transcribing at their annual conference.
 He has also given masterclasses for The Institute of Contemporary Music Performance and The International Guitar Federation.

 We Came As Strangers

 Sandercoe was a founding member of the ongoing British rock / folk / avant garde group We Came As Strangers, along with vocalist Ellem, keyboardist Owen Thomas, bass player Tim Harries, and drummer Tom Meadows.
 The band has released three albums, Recipe for Adventure, Shattered Matter, and their latest, Eyedom, on 31 August 2015.